 Livestock guzzle more fresh water than just about anything else.
 They're also one of the biggest polluters of fresh water.

 The more livestock the world replaces with plants, the more water there will be to go around.

-Some perspective: It takes 100 to 200 times more water to raise a pound of beef than it does to raise a pound of plant foods.
+It takes 100 to 200 times more water to raise a pound of beef than it does to raise a pound of plant foods.
 As my colleague Meghan recently noted, "Cutting down on just one kilo of beef saves 15,000 litres of water.
 And replacing a roast chicken with a hearty veggie chili or bean stew (which has similar protein levels) saves 4,325 litres of water."

 It cleans the soil

-Just like how livestock pollute water, they also erode and weaken soil.
+Similar to how livestock pollute water, they also erode and weaken soil.
 This is partly because raising livestock usually leads to deforestation, which clears huge swaths of land of the different elements (such as trees) that provide nutrients and resilience, to make room for the livestock to roam.